kodmunki/ku4js-webApp/README.md

 * $views(NAME): _Retrieves the views templates config named NAME (Shortcut for $config("views")[NAME])._
 * $render(TEMPLATE, DTO): _Renders the TEMPLATE using DTO data._
 * $renderList(TEMPLATE, Array[DTO]): _Renders TEMPLATE using DTO data for each DTO in Array._
+* $renderListWithAction(Array[DTO], FUNCTION) Calls a specified render function for each DTO in Array.
+                                              It is important that the specified action return a string value!

 ```javascript
 $.ku4webApp.template("NAME", {